njadid/asynch_py/docs/getting_started.rst

 to use 2 processes instead of 1.
 Also be sure to modify the last line with mpirun so MPI looks for 2 processes.
 When using more than 1 process, your results may difer slightly from those in ``examples/results``.
 In fact, the results may vary slightly from simulation to simulation, even if nothing changed in the global file.
 This is a result from the asynchronous communication used by ASYNCH for MPI processes and is an expected behavior.

-As a second example, try the same procedure as before using the global file ``Global254.gbl``.
+As a second example, try the same procedure as before using the global file ``clearcreek.gbl``.
 If using an Iowa HPC resource, the submit script ``clearcreek.sh`` can be used.
-The model for this simulation is the toplayer hydrological model using the Clear Creek river basin See Section :ref:`top-layer-model`.
+The model for this simulation is the toplayer hydrological model using the Clear Creek river basin See Section :ref:`Top Layer Hydrological Model`.
 Results for the output discharge and basefow are given in Figure 3.
 This basin is larger than in the previous simulation as it contains about 6,000 links.
 This is a good example to experiment with the number of processes used.
 A time series of the channel discharge and basefow at the outlet are given in Figure 3.